Neutron Bomb / Enhanced Radiation Weapon

 An enhanced radiation (ER) weapon, by special design techniques, has an output in which neutrons and x-rays are made to constitute a substantial portion of the total energy released.
 For example, a standard fission weapon's total energy output would be partitioned as follows: 50% as blast; 35% as thermal energy; and 15% as nuclear radiation.
 An ER weapon's total energy would be partitioned as follows: 30% as blast; 20% as thermal; and 50% as nuclear radiation.
 Thus, a 3-kiloton ER weapon will produce the nuclear radiation of a 10-kiloton fission weapon and the blast and thermal radiation of a 1-kiloton fission device.
 However, the energy distribution percentages of nuclear weapons are a function of yield.

-While the names of Alfred Einstein and Edward Teller and Robert Oppenheimer are associated with the development of the atomic bomb, a relatively unknown Jew is credited with being the father of the neutron bomb.
+While the names of Albert Einstein and Edward Teller and Robert Oppenheimer are associated with the development of the atomic bomb, a relatively unknown scientist is credited with being the father of the neutron bomb.
 He was Samuel Cohen, who came up with the concept of the neutron bomb in the late 1960’s while working for the Rand corporation.
 He was recruited as a researcher for the Manhattan Project, which developed the first atomic bomb.

 A specialist in the radiological effects of nuclear weapons, he relentlessly promoted the neutron bomb for much of his life, writing books and articles, conferring with presidents and cabinet officials, taking his case to Congressional committees, scientific bodies and international forums.